ifesdjeen/ifesdjeen.github.com/articles/lockless_concurrency.md

   * `(4)` we return a new value set by the `Atom` if the atomicity of the whole operation can be guaranteed by what we see
-  * `(5)` if atomicity can't be guaranteed, we're running in an tight loop that will retry the operation until it suceeds.
+  * `(5)` if atomicity can't be guaranteed, we're running in an tight loop that will retry the operation until it succeeds.

-We're using a generic `java.util.concurrent.AtomicReference` here, which provides us with a `compareAndSet` operation, which guarantees that the value will only be set in case it hasn't been changed.
+We're using a generic `java.util.concurrent.AtomicReference` here, which, by providing us with a `compareAndSet` operation, guarantees that the value will only be set in case it hasn't been changed.

 An eternal loop `(5)` might look a bit scary, but if you think of it for